Dental hypoplasia and hypomineralization

 Children, teenager's and young adult's dental hypomineralization

-Presently, we frequently find in our paediatric and juvenile dental clinic children or teenagers with molar-incisor hypomineralization (MIH) of systemic origin with unknown etiology, which results in a qualitative defect of the dental enamel of permanent incisors and molars.
+Presently, we frequently find in our paediatric and juvenile dental clinic children or teenagers with molar-incisor hypomineralization (MIH) of systemic origin with unknown etiology.
+This, results in a qualitative defect of the dental enamel of permanent incisors and molars.

 What causes the loss of tooth enamel?